hectorcarrion/FEDD/README.md

 * 3: Ruler
 * 4: Skin

+The filenames for each mask correspond to the original filenames per sample found on the DDI dataset.
+No images are shared on this github, only their corresponding masks.
+To get the original images please visit https://ddi-dataset.github.io/

 ## DDI classification labels
 Malignancy classification labels are computed from the original DDI dataset release found at https://ddi-dataset.github.io/